 Crystal size and shape control the heating of molecular ions

 The physicists increase the micro-motion velocity of the molecular ions by varying the shape and size of the ion crystal in the trap: they knead the crystal as it were by means of the alternating voltage which is applied to the trap electrodes.
 The alternating field that the electrodes produce is equal to zero only along the trap axis.
 The further the molecular ions are located away from this axis, the more they feel the oscillating force of the field and the more violent is their micro-motion.
-Part of the kinetic energy of the swirling molecular ions is absorbed by the in collisions, and these atoms in turn transfer it to the rotational motion of the ions, thus raising their rotational temperature.
+Part of the kinetic energy of the swirling molecular ions is absorbed by the helium atoms in collisions, and these atoms in turn transfer it to the rotational motion of the ions, thus raising their rotational temperature.

 For the Danish-German collaboration, the ability to control the rotation of the molecular ions not only enables the manipulation of the micro-motion, and thus the rotational temperature, but also the quantum-mechanical measurement of this temperature.
 The scientists do this by exploiting the fact that the rotational motion of the molecules is quantised.
 Put simply: the quantum states of a molecule correspond to certain speeds of its rotation.

 At very cold temperatures the molecules occupy only very few quantum states.
-The researchers remove the molecules of one from the crystal by means of laser pulses whose energy is matched to that particular state.
+The researchers remove the molecules of one quantum state from the crystal by means of laser pulses whose energy is matched to that particular state.
 They determine how many ions are lost in this process, in other words how many ions take on this particular quantum state, from the size of the crystal remaining.
 They determine the rotational temperature of the molecular ions by thus scanning a few quantum states.

 Accurate control of quantum states is a prerequisite for many experiments